hasura/kriti-lang/RFCs/OptionalChaining.md

 Left (RenderedError {_code = InvalidPathCode, _message = "Path Lookup Error: \"$foo\"", _span = Span {start = AlexSourcePos {line = 0, col = 3}, end = AlexSourcePos {line = 0, col = 7}}})
 ```

+*RESOLUTION*: This will be an exception with a `TypeError: "'x' is not an Object."`.

 ### Future Work / Out of Scope

 As mentioned earlier, a Nullish style operator would be a great further addition.